kska32/K-Wallet/privacy.md

 # Private Policy for k:wallet

 <p>
-※ This app does not collect any user data, all user data is stored on the user's local computer, giving the user complete control over their personal data.
+※ This app does not collect any user data, all user data is stored on the user's local computer.

 ※ All data is saved in the browser's indexeddb and local storage.so the local computer means user browser.